EdwardMGonzalez/Skolden/Adventures/third_session.md

 pit with dessicated hands.
 Out of the pit comes four humaniods that look like un-dead, dried bodies with large tongues.
 They reek of rot and disease.

+Battle ensues

+Ilva is paralyzed by a hit from one of these un-dead critters.

+Rat hops into the pit after the gouls were vanquished and pops out of the pitt with a bright red cloak on.